Acepades/8-Puzzle-Game/README.md

 ## Description ##

-The goal of this project was to create the board game of 8-puzzle using artificial intelligent (AI).
+The goal of this project was to create the board game of 8-puzzle using artificial intelligence (AI).
 The board is solved using Breadth-first Search (BFS) and A* search algorithm with Manhattan Distance as the heuristic function.

 ## Dependencies ##